afrazk01/Machine-Learning/README.md

 # Machine Learning
-This is Machine learning Repositories contain Each Machine Learning Algorith You can find all the ML Algorithms by their file names
+This is Free time Practice and Revision Repo of Machine Learning This Repo contain everything related to Machine learning and in my free time i add different ML stuff here